n8n-io/n8n-docs/docs/langchain/langchain-tutorial.md

 ## Step six: Get data from another n8n workflow

-One unique feature of AI in n8n is the ability to pull in data from other n8n workflows.
+One unique feature of AI in n8n is the ability to pull in data from other n8n workflows using the [Custom n8n Workflow Tool node](/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.toolworkflow/).
 This means you can:

 * Load your own custom data
 * Create custom functionality in another workflow